National Cadet Corps (Singapore)

-The National Cadet Corps (NCC) is a military-themed youth organisation supported by the Singapore Armed Forces(SAF) and the Ministry of Education (Singapore).
+The National Cadet Corps (NCC) is a military-themed youth organisation supported by the Singapore Armed Forces (SAF) and the Ministry of Education (MOE).
 As of 2020, it had more than 11,000 members, including officers, cadet officers and cadets.
 The Corps is represented in 125 secondary schools with a total of 146 "units" comprising 108 "Land units", 20 "Air units" and 18 "Sea units".
 Formed in 1901, it is one of the country's oldest youth organisations.
-While NCC adopts military-style training and structure, it holds no actual military authority and primarily serves as an educational and character-building experience through structured simulations and drills.
+While NCC adopts military-style training and structure, it holds no actual military authority and primarily serves as an educational and character-building experience through structured simulation and drills.

 History

 The NCC traces its origins to the Raffles Institution Cadet Corps, as well as its rival Saint Joseph's Institution Cadet Corps, the first military cadet organizations established in 1901 and 1906 respectively during these early days as a British colony.
 Originally affiliated to British Armed Forces units stationed in the island and later on the Malaysian Armed Forces, the current tri-service character of the Corps dates from January 1969, when the NCC was formalized as the country's sole military cadet organization.
 In April 1973, the NCC Act was passed, emphasizing the NCC's importance as a national institution.

 On 30 May 2001, the NCC HQ was opened at Amoy Quee Camp in an effort to move Headquarters NCC and its Land District Headquarters from Haig Road, Springleaf and Jalan Teck Whye Camps as part of the Corps Centennial.

-In 2021, the NCC celebrated its 120th anniversary.
+In 2025, the NCC celebrated its 124th anniversary.